About us Mō mātou

 • observing the rest home in action

-• interviewing rest home staff, residents and family members
+• interviews with rest home staff, residents and family members

-• looking at documentation of systems, policies, procedures and records.
+• review of systems, policies, procedures and records.

-Each outcome has several standards, and each standard has criteria.
-For example, Outcome 1.3: Continuum of Service Delivery has 12 standards and each standard has a number of criteria.
+Each section has several subsections, and each subsection has criteria.
+For example, section 1: Our Rights has 10 subsections and each subsection has a number of criteria.

 Attainment levels and risk ratings

-You can tell how well the requirements of a standard or criteria have been achieved by the ratings of ‘attainment’ and level of risk.
+You can tell how well the requirements of a subsection or criteria have been achieved by the ratings of ‘attainment’ and level of risk.

 Attainment levels